 This photo history book has an extensive chapter on the history of the immigration station and on AIISF's efforts to preserve the site.

-Island: Poetry and History of Chinese Immigrants on Angel Island, 1910-1940 - Second Edition by Him Mark Lai, Genny Lim, Judy Yung
+Island: Poetry and History of Chinese Immigrants on Angel Island, 1910 - 1940 by Him Mark Lai, Genny Lim, Judy Yung

 Miwoks to Missiles: A History of Angel Island by John Soennichsen

 This book covers over two hundred years of the island’s history, from the Miwok Indians and Spanish explorers to the U.S. military, establishment of the immigration station, and transition into a state park.
 The author’s use of historic photographs and personal recollections bring the island and its people to life.

 Making and Remaking Asian America Through Immigration Policy, 1850-1990 by Bill Ong Hing

 This is the first comprehensive study of how U.S. immigration policies have shaped - demographically, economically, and socially - the six largest Asian American communities: Chinese, Filipino, Japanese, Korean, Vietnamese, and Asian Indian.